Trevortds/trevortds.github.io/_posts/devlogs/2016-12-29-introduction-to-crypto-caesar.md

 yvhk'
 ```

-The third word in the second line could be "here" or "were", but we already think that 'o' represents 'h', so we guess that d is 'w'
+The third word in the second line could be "here" or "were", but we already think that `o` represents 'h', so we guess that `d` is 'w'

 ```
    aw three tr     o  the r wa  o t o  the  a  ta   a e  w th  o   er    o e